Table of Contents

 The musician plays notes by pressing down on the strings at specific points on the fretboard.
 This is the cause of the different pitches.
 The sound is then amplified by the body of the instrument, which is typically made of wood.

-The sound of the guitar is distinctive for a variety of reasons.
+The sound of the guitar is recognizable for a variety of reasons.
 The tone is influenced by the type of strings used and their thickness.
 The body plays a significant role in determining tone, as does string tuning.

 There are different materials and shapes which can produce many tones.
 The sound is also influenced by the way the musician plays the guitar.
 This includes the techniques used.